The miniversal deformation of certain complete intersection monomial curves: Deformations of complete intersection monomial curves

 and the fact that the map \(i\) is defined as \(z(x_0\dots,x_{g_1})\mapsto z\otimes 1\in\mathbb{C}[u_0,\dots,u_g].\) \end{proof}

-Observe that Theorem \ref{thm:injective} implies that the base spaces of the miniversal deformations of \(C^{\Gamma_1}\) and \(C^{\Gamma_2}\) are embedded in the miniversal deformation of \(C^{\Gamma}.\) This is quite a specific and intrinsic property of a complete intersection monomial curve, as in this case the spliting of the defining ideal generates a sort of Thom-Sebastiani decomposition of the monomial algebra, see e.g. a recent preprint by the first author \cite{almiron}.
+Observe that Theorem \ref{thm:injective} implies that the base spaces of the miniversal deformations of \(C^{\Gamma_1}\) and \(C^{\Gamma_2}\) are embedded in the miniversal deformation of \(C^{\Gamma}.\) This is quite a specific and intrinsic property of a complete intersection monomial curve, as in this case the splitting of the defining ideal generates a sort of Thom-Sebastiani decomposition of the monomial algebra, in a similar spirit as in \cite{almiron}.
 In general, if we have a non-monomial complete intersection curve singularity, the defining ideal does not necessarily split in this way, thus this kind of decomposition in separated variables is not available.